openreview/openreview-web/README.md

 ## Deployment

-To create an optimized production build of the application run:
+To create an optimized production build of the application make sure `NODE_ENV` is set to `production` and run:

 ```bash
 npm run build